DineshKiran11/E-Bert/README.md

 # E-Bert
-# E-BERT: Confidence-Aware Fake News Detection Using Deep Learning
+# Detection and Classification of Fake news using Deep learning technique E-Bert

 ## 📌 Project Overview